-Larsa Pippen Goes Pantsless While Posing In Front Of A Luxury Car: ‘Sending U Lots Of Love’
+Larsa Pippen Goes Pantsless While Posing In Front Of A Luxury Car: 'Sending U Lots Of Love'

-Larsa Pippen dressed to impress in the latest addition to her Instagram page.
+Larsa Pippen dressed down but still managed to sizzle in the latest addition to her Instagram page.
 The mother of four wowed her 2 million fans by ditching her pants in the January 22 post.

 She was posing in a driveway, and there was a black luxury vehicle behind her.
 A few palm trees and a bright blue sky made up the rest of the stunning background.
 Larsa stood in the center of the frame — ensuring all eyes were glued to her incredible figure.
 She staggered her feet as if she was taking a step forward and draped one arm across her midsection.
 Larsa carried a small blue backpack in her left hand, which appeared to be her only visible accessory.

-The 46-year-old wore a sexy plaid top from retailer PrettyLittleThing.
-It was crafted out of plaid fabric and one side was red and the other was blue.
-The garment had a collared neckline and a row of buttons down the middle that separated the two fabrics.
-Larsa teased a peek of her bronze collar by wearing the first few buttons undone.
-The piece had large sleeves that gave it an oversized look.
+The 46-year-old wore a long-sleeved top from retailer PrettyLittleThing.
+It was crafted out of plaid fabric, and one side was red while the other was blue.
+The garment had a collared neckline and a row of buttons down the middle.
+Larsa teased a peek of her collarbone by wearing the first few buttons undone.
+The shirt had loose sleeves that gave it an oversized look.

-The bottom of the garment failed to cover a good portion of Larsa’s lower half.
-It cut off high on her legs and her muscular thighs were in full view.
-The loose fit was similar to the top half of the outfit.
-Her bronze glow popped against the color of the fabric, as did her pink pout.

 Her photo has earned nothing but love from her huge fan base in its short time live.
 More than 7,000 social media users have double-tapped the update while over 90 left compliments.
-Most social media users were quick to applaud Larsa on her figure while a few more car buffs couldn’t help but point out her expensive ride.
+Many fans were quick to applaud Larsa on her figure while a few car buffs couldn't help but point out her expensive ride.

 "My respect just keeps going up.
 You are perfect darling," one follower commented, adding a few flames.

-“I love this dress on you!!!
-Gorgeous, God bless,” a second fan wrote.
+"I love this dress on you!!!
+Gorgeous, God bless," a second admirer wrote.

-“Where did you get this car?
-Come pick me up, I can tell you all about this model” a third social media user added.
+"Where did you get this car?
+Come pick me up, I can tell you all about this model," a third social media user offered.

-“Your amazing and always positive.
-Thank you for that,” one more commented with a single red heart.
+"Your amazing and always positive.
+Thank you for that," one more person commented with a single red heart added to the end.